hattricks98/crispy-potato/README.md

 # Crispy-Potato

-# IMDB.com like website with basic CRUD and movie listing using C# (Asp.NET MVC / Asp.NET Core).
+IMDB.com like website with basic CRUD and movie listing using C# (Asp.NET MVC / Asp.NET Core).

-Simple Movie Database App.
 The application should hold movies, which are the main app entities.
 The functionality of the app should support creating, listing, editing and deleting movies.
-The application should persist the data into a database.
-Data validation and error handling is a plus but is not mandatory.

 # Overview
 1. ASP.NET framework (ASP.NET MVC + Entity Framework)